Jeletzkya

 Jeletzkya douglassae is a fossil belemnoid from the early Pennsylvanian Mazon Creek lagerstätten and represents the earliest known crown-group squid.
 Non-mineralized anatomy is preserved and comprises ten hooked tentacles and a radula.
 It is too poorly understood for assignment to any particular cephalopod taxon.
-J. douglassae is 14 mm long.
+In 2026, it is considered as a synonym of Saundersites illinoisiensis.
+It had shell about 23.5 mm long.